alexwlchan/alexwlchan.net/src/_posts/2019/2019-09-23-triangular-coordinates-in-svg.md

 ---
+category: Python
+date: 2019-09-23 08:20:18 +0000
 layout: post
-date: 2019-09-23 08:20:18 +0000
-title: Drawing with triangular coordinates in SVG
 summary: Some code and trigonometry for drawing shapes that don't fit neatly into a rectangular grid.
-category: Programming and code

 theme:
   card_type: summary_large_image
   image: /images/2019/triangular_coordinates.png
+title: Drawing with triangular coordinates in SVG
 ---

 If you've been paying close attention to my recent posts, you might have noticed that I've started to use [SVG images][svg] for some of my diagrams.